H3JFC/shed/COMMERCIAL-LICENSE.md

 ## 13. Miscellaneous

-- **13.1 Entire Agreement**: This Agreement constitutes the full and complete understanding between you and Shed LLC.
+- **13.1 Entire Agreement**: This Agreement constitutes the full and complete understanding between you and Hector Friedman-Cintron.
-- **13.2 Amendments**: Shed LLC may update this Agreement with notice.
+- **13.2 Amendments**: Hector Friedman-Cintron may update this Agreement with notice.
 Continued use constitutes acceptance.
 - **13.3 Assignment**: You may not assign this license without written consent.
 - **13.4 Export**: You agree to comply with all export laws and regulations.
-- **13.5 Indemnification**: You agree to indemnify Shed LLC against claims arising from your misuse of the Software.
+- **13.5 Indemnification**: You agree to indemnify Hector Friedman-Cintron against claims arising from your misuse of the Software.
 - **13.6 Governing Law**: This Agreement is governed by the laws of Oregon, USA.
 Jurisdiction resides in Portland, Oregon.
 - **13.7 Legal Fees**: The prevailing party in any legal action may recover attorney’s fees.
 - **13.8 Severability**: If any provision is found unenforceable, the remainder of the Agreement remains in effect.